nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA requests to search for a student by name.
+1. TA requests to search for a student by assignmentName.
 2. TAchy displays the student(s) matching the search query.

    Use case ends.